Cm Pentatonic Blues

 Intervals: 1, b3, 4, b5, 5, b7

-Semi-notes: 3 - 2 - 1 - 1 - 3 - 2
+Semitones: 3 - 2 - 1 - 1 - 3 - 2

 Formula: Whole and a half, Whole, Half, Half, Whole and a half, Whole

-The Pentatonic Blues Scale is built upon three dominant chords.
+The Pentatonic Blues Scale is built on three dominant chords.
 In the case of C Pentatonic, the three chords are C7 – F7 – G7.
 We can see the relationship when comparing the notes in the scale:

 with the notes in the three chords: